 1. Proposed roster of undergraduate student participants, class status, and

 2. Proposed budget which will include National Affiliation Dues and individual club dues, all expenditures and revenue generation

 3. What local/regional/national affiliation the club will join

 4. The name, address, phone number, and email of proposed Advisor AND Volunteer Coach

 5. Proposed practice times, game times, location and facilities desired for on campus practice and games

 6. Listing of other institutions in and around Philadelphia metro area who are potential competitors or league members for the proposed club.

 7. Proposed Constitution and By-laws.

-- To get on the agenda of the Sports Club Council meeting, please contact, Mike Reno, Assistant Director of Intramural Sports and Sport Clubs, at 610-436-6928, 010 Student Rec Center, or email@example.com.
-He will work with your group and the Council to find a time to get you into their meetings.
+- To get on the agenda of the Sports Club Council meeting, please contact the Campus Recreation Department directly, or firstname.lastname@example.org.
+They will work with the Sports Club Council to find a mutually available time for your group to attend Sports Club Council.

 - Once the Sports Club Council accepts your proposed Club, then you will enter the review process for SGA.
 You will submit the materials approved by the Sport Club Council to SGA as described below.